 Do you think I am too harsh or too soft on the kids?

 Yes, these questions will stir the pot a little and some may even be provocative and that is the point, as when we don't understand our partner, or know what they are thinking, it can become threatening.
 Getting to know your partner or even be an "expert" on them can lead your relationship into positive ground that you may not have both experienced before.

 If you do not know your partner well enough to have these important conversation’s that can mean that you may be unsure of their commitment to the relationship long term, or whether they even care about your needs and desires.
 Opening up dialogue can be necessary if you want to keep your partnership nourished and engaged.

-If as a couple you find that you cannot check in with each other comfortably and have a win-win outcome, then it may be a good time to see a trained couple therapist, particularly if these issues have become “stuck.”
+If as a couple you find that you cannot check in with each other comfortably and have a win-win outcome, then it may be a good time to see a trained couple therapist in Sydney, particularly if these issues have become “stuck.”

 Couple therapy does not always take months or years.
 With a skilled therapist they can help you loosen the binds that have kept your relationship from evolving to where it should be.

 If you are “stuck” then treat your couple therapist as you would the family doctor, find a good one and book in for a relationship "health check,” what have you got to lose?
 Well when you think about that, pretty much everything if you don’t, so therapy is well worth a try.

 Remember, always enquire with the therapist you choose by asking if they are specifically couple therapy trained and educated with a college, university or institute.